brito-rafa/k8s-webhooks/single-gvk/README.md

 #### main.go

-Let's mak sure the following webhook call is on main.go, otherwise the webhook will not run:
+Let's make sure the following webhook call is on main.go, otherwise the webhook will not run:

 ```go main.go
 	if err = (&musicv1.RockBand{}).SetupWebhookWithManager(mgr); err != nil {